United Kingdom Continence Society

 The annual meeting is multidisciplinary and is appropriate for the presentation and discussion of “work in progress”…

-The abstracts for this year's conference are available here.
+The abstracts for the 2020 (cancelled) conference are available here.

 CERTIFICATION IN URODYNAMICS